Old Dominion University: School of Data Science

 In his 2022 State of the University Address, President Hemphill announced plans for the establishment of a new School of Data Science.
 The School of Data Science will offer undergraduate and graduate degree programs.

 Batten College of Engineering and Technology

-The Batten College of Engineering and Technology offers undergraduate and graduate degree programs across six departments: Civil & Environmental Engineering, Computational Modeling & Simulation Engineering, Electrical & Computer Engineering, Engineering Management & Systems Engineering, Engineering Technology, and Mechanical & Aerospace Engineering.
-The college offers several concentrations, including coastal engineering, transportation engineering, experimental aeronautics, laser and plasma engineering, bioelectrics, computational engineering, and ship maintenance, repair, and operations.
+The Batten College of Engineering and Technology offers undergraduate and graduate degree programs across six departments.

 In 2010, the Frank Batten College of Engineering and Technology became the first college in the United States offering all degrees in the emerging discipline of Modeling and Simulation (B.S., M.E., M.S., D.Eng., Ph.D.).

 School of Cybersecurity

 On October 1, 2020, Old Dominion University launched the School of Cybersecurity, the first of its kind in the country.
 The ODU School of Cybersecurity offers a B.S degree program in Cybersecurity, Cyber Operations, and an M.S in Cybersecurity.
 Faculty and staff are drawn from across all colleges and reporting units at the university, including information technology services, VMASC, and military affairs.